-An equation for determining the instantaneous power of an on-road vehicle has been proposed by Jimenez,36 which takes the form where VSP is the vehicle specific power in kW/metric tonne, slope is the slope of the roadway (in degrees), v is vehicle speed in mph, and a is vehicle acceleration in mph/s.
+An equation for determining the instantaneous power of an on-road vehicle has been proposed by Jimenez, 36 which takes the form where VSP is the vehicle specific power in kW/metric tonne, slope is the slope of the roadway (in degrees), v is vehicle speed in mph, and a is vehicle acceleration in mph/s.
 Derived from dynamometer studies, and necessarily an approximation, the first term represents the work required to climb the gradient, the second term is the f = ma work to accelerate the vehicle, the third is an estimated friction term, and the fourth term represents aerodynamic resistance.
-Using equation 4, VSP was calculated for all measurements in each of the five years' databases.
+Using equation 4, VSP was calculated for all measurements in each of the six years' databases.
 This equation, in common with all dynamometer studies, does not include any load effects arising from road curvature.
-The emissions data were binned according to vehicle specific power, and graphed in Figure 13.
-Each of the specific power bins contains at least 125 measurements, except for the 25 VSP bin in 2005 which only contains 57 measurements, and the HC data have been offset adjusted for this comparison.
+The emissions data were binned according to vehicle specific power, and graphed in Figure 9.
+Each of the specific power bins contains at least 125 measurements, except for the 25 VSP bin in 2005 which only contains 57 measurements and the -5 VSP bin in 2019 which contains 69 measurements, and the HC data have been offset adjusted for this comparison.
 The uncertainty bars included in the plot are standard errors of the mean calculated from the daily means.
 These uncertainties were generated for these γ -distributed data sets by applying the central limit theorem.
 Each day's average emission for a given VSP bin was assumed to be an independent measurement of the emissions at that VSP.
 Normal statistics were then applied to the daily means.
-Within each vehicle specific power bin there have been significant year over year reductions in mean emissions of CO and NO between the 2003 and 2017 datasets.
-There have been smaller reductions observed between the various HC data sets.
-All of the datasets show a similar NO emissions trends with increasing NO emissions with increasing VSP, however, that trend has flattened out with each successive campaign and the 2017 data set continues that trend.
-The solid line in the bottom graph is the frequency count distribution of vehicles in the 2017 dataset sorted by specific power bin.
+The solid line in the bottom graph is the frequency count distribution of vehicles in the 2019 dataset sorted by specific power bin.

-$$VSP = 4.39 \cdot \sin(slope) \cdot v + 0.22 \cdot v \cdot a + 0.0954 \cdot v + 0.0000272 \cdot v^3$$ (4)
+$$VSP = 4.39 \cdot \sin(slope) \cdot v + 0.22 \cdot v \cdot a + 0.0954 \cdot v + 0.0000272 \cdot v^{3}$$ (4)